apptainer/apptainer-admindocs/installation.rst

 -----------------

 {Project} depends on a number of external binaries for full functionality.
-From {Project} 3.9, the methods that are used to find these binaries have been standardized as below.
+The methods that are used to find these binaries have been standardized as below.

 Configurable Paths